-We have managed to get a few photoshoots in during Covid, but the restrictions have also made us a bit nostalgic for some of our shoots of years gone by.
-Below are some of my personal favourites.
+Feeling a bit nostalgic for some of our shoots of years gone by, I had a think about some of my personal favourites.
+Here they are...

 Muse is currently considered a questionable word, but the 100 women in this book were an active inspiration – celebrating their business achievements on their own terms.
 Just under half of that number were photographed by Mary McCartney and Linda Brownlee – there is clearly a trust and rapport between the photographers and the subjects where the individual personalities shine through in the simple monochrome studio set-up.
 In this picture Karen and Max are the shown as the force behind the project – shining a light, so to speak, on the women involved.